brunoklq/brunoklq/README.md

 </div>

 <div>
-I bring a unique combination of creative expertise from cinematography, television,<br> and digital media, complemented by newly acquired analytical skills.
+I bring a unique combination of creative expertise from cinematography, television, and digital media, complemented <br> by newly acquired analytical skills.

 </div>